Hadi

 nano-sized particles clustered together in the liquids, the

-Although hydrophobic materials can form such stable nucleation
+nucleation sites.
+Although hydrophobic materials can form such

-hydrophilic and other regions hydrophobic, or particles with
+some regions hydrophilic and other regions hydrophobic, or

 [0050] Embodiments of the localized heating structure 10 and the